 - Is it the facility in which users are most productive?

-- Is it the building that offers the greatest return on investment?
+- Is it the building that offers the greatest long-term value or return on investment?

 While an economically efficient project is likely to have one or more of these attributes, it is impossible to summarize cost-effectiveness by a single parameter.
 Determining true cost-effectiveness requires a life-cycle perspective where all costs and benefits of a given project are evaluated and compared over its economic life.